Yogesh17IITM/Yogesh17IITM/README.md

 # 👋 Yogeshwaran R

-> Results-oriented, well-organized, meticulous professional with 8+ years of experience in C++.
-A self-motivated and enthusiastic team player with extensive experience in the Automotive Domain.
-Passionate about contributing to automotive innovations such as 'self-driving' through ADAS and 'safe-driving' through Driver Monitoring Systems.
+> Results-oriented, well-organized, meticulous professional with 9+ years of experience in C++.
+A self-motivated and enthusiastic team player with extensive experience in the Automotive Domain, particularly in ADAS, Driver Monitoring Systems, and PLM tools like CATIA.

 ## 🚀 Current Position & Experience